I am so excited to share the progress of the floors in our dining room today. B and I spent a good part of the weekend working on them.

 I mentioned before that we were undecided on whether to stain the floors as originally planned or leave them natural and just seal them.
-We were back and forth quite a bit but finally decided to get a clear sealer and leave them natural.
-With everything else in the room so cool and crisp, we loved the idea of balancing with the natural wood.
+We were back and forth quite a bit, but finally decided to get a clear sealer and leave them natural.
+With everything else in the room so cool and crisp, we loved the idea of balancing with the natural wood and the wood really is so pretty!

 I plan to share some detailed information about the flooring we used as well as the sealer we ended up choosing in a future post but for now, I am excited to share the end result!
 The oak flooring did change color a bit once the sealer was done.
 I feel like the change was more in enhancing the color rather than actually changing the color.